My Airline Has Gone Bust, What Should I Do?

 Most ATOL protected travel agencies will state that they're ATOL protected in their terms and conditions.
 If you're unsure, just ask the agency that you're booking with.

 Alternative Airlines is ATOL protected, as shown by the icon on our website.
-However, please be aware that ATOL protection very rarely covers flight-only bookings.
+However, please be aware that ATOL protection only covers you if Alternative Airlines as a travel agency shuts-down, not the individual airline that you booked on.

 If you've purchased your flight via credit card, you might be able to claim your money back through your credit card company.
 Most credit card companies will refund you any purchase that is between $100USD–$30,000 USD.
 However, it's important to note that different countries have different rules.